venkataravuri/ai-ml-notes/docs/nn/nn-deeplearning.md

 Regularization

+Most common regularization methods are,

-Early Stoppage - Stop training (or at least save a checkpoint) when performance on the validation set decreases
+1) Early Stopping - Stop training (or at least save a checkpoint) when performance on the validation set decreases.
+Monitor model performance on a validation set and stop training when performance degrades.

-Dropout - Randomly remove some nodes in the network (along with incoming and outgoing edges)
+2) Dropout - Randomly remove some nodes in the network (along with incoming and outgoing edges).
+Probabilistically remove nodes during training.
-- Usually p >= 0.5 (pis probability of keeping node)
+- Usually p >= 0.5 (p is probability of keeping node)
-- Input layers pshould be much higher (and use noise instead of dropout)
+- Input layers p should be much higher (and use noise instead of dropout)
 - Most deep learning frameworks come with a dropout layer

-Regularization: Weight Penalty (aka Weight Decay)

-Batch Normalization (BatchNorm, BN)
+3) Batch Normalization (BatchNorm, BN)
-- Normalize hidden layer inputsto mini-batch mean & variance
+- Normalize hidden layer inputs to mini-batch mean & variance
 - Reduces impact of earlier layers on later layers

+4) Weight Penalty (aka Weight Decay) - The simplest and perhaps most common regularization method is to add a penalty to the loss function in proportion to the size of the weights in the model.
+Penalize the model during training based on the magnitude of the weights.

+5) Weight Constraint: Constrain the magnitude of weights to be within a range or below a limit.

+6) Activity Regularization: Penalize the model during training base on the magnitude of the activations.

+7) Noise: Add statistical noise to inputs during training.

 # References